 If you haven’t yet, take a high-quality prenatal class.
 This one is excellent and completely online.

-Next, prepare your LIFE for once Baby arrives.
+Prepare your LIFE for once Baby arrives.

 I have a really popular post that has helped a lot of mamas in preparing some last minute must-do’s before bringing home baby.

-Once you’ve done both of those important tasks, it’s safe to move on to what to pack in your hospital bag.
-Try to do your packing by 35 weeks pregnant, to be on the safe side.
+Once you’ve done both of those important tasks, it’s safe to move on to what to pack in your hospital bag for labor, delivery, and postpartum recovery.

 Hospital Bag Essentials